mgunesdev/docker-mysql-master-slave/README.md

 ## Run

-To run this examples you will need to start containers with "docker-compose" and after starting setup replication.
+To run this examples you will need to start containers with "docker compose" and after starting setup replication.
 See commands inside ./build.sh.

 #### Create 2 MySQL containers with master-slave row-based replication